bpesquet/mlcourse/notes/supervised_learning_principles/README.md

 ## Learning objectives

-- Discover the code concepts of supervised learning.
+- Discover the core concepts of supervised learning.
 - Understand how a supervised ML system can be formalized.
 - Develop an intuition of learning via gradient descent.